Sapphire Falls Rancho Cucamonga CA Hike Photos

 Here is the map that outlines it

 “The falls are not closed you just cannot enter from the bottom because it is private property.
 Go up skyline as mentioned above.
-At the low rim take the dirt trail back down to the left around the canyon to the creek.
-You can go north or south to the lower 3 falls.
-Beware that if you are not physically fit enough to pull yourself up the 1st fall your reach on the south side using hands only (concave at that point) with the falls pushing you back don’t attempt it.
-You will be forced to continue down onto the private property to get back out risking the $600 ticket.”
+At the low rim, take the dirt trail back down to the left around the canyon to the creek.
+You can go north or south to the lower three falls.
+Beware that if you are not physically fit enough to pull yourself up the 1st fall, your reach on the south side using hands only (concave at that point) with the falls pushing you back don’t attempt it.
+You will be forced to continue down onto the private property to get back out, risking the $600 ticket.”

-I can personally attest to climbing up the waterfall being a difficult task so if you do this know that in advance.
-Always make sure to read the comments below to get updates from gracious readers that keep informing us of the trails status!
+I can personally attest to climbing up the waterfall being a difficult task, so if you do this, know that in advance.
+Always make sure to read the comments below to get updates from gracious readers that keep informing us of the status of the trail!